lunayuehuang/OpenAI/README.md

 Author: [Luna Huang](https://github.com/lunayuehuang/OpenAI/) Acknowledgement: Henry Stirrat, Yueyao Fan

 # Using Document Intelligence and OpenAI to acquire information from a pdf file.
-In this tutorial, we will demonstrate how Azure cognitive service Document Intelligence and OpenAI can be used to extract information from a pdf file, such as a scientific manuscript.
+In this tutorial, we demonstrate how Azure Cognitive Service "Document Intelligence" and "OpenAI" can be used to extract information from a PDF file, such as a scientific manuscript.

 ### Learning Objectives
 By the end of this tutorial, you will be able to: